 - A/B testing

-Email marketing coordinators also monitor and report campaign KPIs (e.g. open rates, click rates, click through rates) and make ad-hoc adjustments to improve campaign performance.
+Email marketing coordinators also monitor and report campaign KPIs (e.g. open rates, click rates, click-through rates), and make ongoing ad-hoc adjustments to improve campaign performance.
 They are fundamentally responsible for following best email practices, ensuring deliverability, and troubleshooting emails as needed.

 When Do You Need To Hire An Email Marketing Manager?